Can Alcohol Lower Cholesterol or Raise It? Debunking Myths

 5. Liver Disease: Chronic alcohol abuse is a leading cause of liver disease, which can further exacerbate cardiovascular risks.

-See also Cholesterol and Coronary Artery Disease: Understanding the Link
+See also Cholesterol and Manganese: Unraveling the Mystery

 The Role of Genetics: